bonitasoft/bonita-distrib/resources/api-extension-example/src/main/resources/readme.txt

-is is a REST API extension example archive for Bonita BPM Portal.
+is is a REST API extension example archive for Bonita Portal.

 You can customize this custom page by modifying the existing resources or by adding or removing some.